-- 1. Formal modelling - It is a process of abstraction - It makes verification possible by retaining the part of the system that is relevant to modeling - It should not discard too much so that the result lacks certainty, or - discard too little so that the verification is not feasible - 2.
+- 1. Formal modelling - is a process of abstraction - makes verification possible by retaining the part of the system that is relevant to modeling - should not discard too much so that the result lacks certainty, or - should not discard too little to avoid too complex verification. - 2.
 Modelling techniques: - "manual" composition by applying model patterns, abstractions, domain knowledge,... - automatic modelling by applying machine learning methods: - state and/or IO monitoring and automata learning from these logs - model extraction from code.

-Choosing the modelling formalism?
+Choosing the modelling formalism

-- We focus on state-transition systems.

-- They are

-- generally acceptable by model checkers;

-- represent finite set of states and transitions;

-- push-down automata/systems are possible;

-- also source programs can be used as models, e.g., Pathfinder for Java code;

-- abstract symbolic encodings (logic formulae) specify abstract properties instead of explicit state behavior.
+- We focus on state-transition systems (STS). - STS are - generally acceptable by model checkers; - represent finite set of states and transitions; - push-down automata/systems are possible; - also source code can be used as model, e.g., Pathfinder for Java code; - abstract symbolic encodings (logic formulae) specify abstract properties and relations instead of explicit state behavior.